paulmillr/noble-ciphers/README.md

 #### Use password for encryption

 It is not safe to convert password into Uint8Array.
-Instead, KDF strething function like PBKDF2 / Scrypt / Argon2id
+Instead, KDF stretching function like PBKDF2 / Scrypt / Argon2id
-should be used to convert password to AES key.
+should be applied to convert password to AES key.
 Make sure to use salt (app-specific secret) in addition to password.

 ```js